bloominstituteoftechnology/node-db1-project/README.md

 For this lab you will:

-- write SQL statements against a pre-populated database using an online tool.
+[ X ] write SQL statements against a pre-populated database using an online tool.
 Once you have the correct SQL Statement for each query, write it inside the `queries.md` file under the appropriate heading.
 [ X ] install [`SQLite Studio`](https://sqlitestudio.pl/index.rvt) and use it to create a database.
 [ X ] using `SQLite Studio` add a table to the database you just created.